-This usually happens when the pump overheats, due to running the pump dry.
+If the pump is leaking between the engine and the motor, it's usually caused when the pump overheats, due to running the pump dry.
 The main master seal heats up and shrivels up, creating small cracks.
 Always make sure you run some kind of liquid in your pump, whether it be sealer or water during priming.

 Another possible reason could involve the system's ball valve.
 On the output part of the pump, there's a ball valve that allows you to redirect the sealer to the top of the tank or to the spray gun.
 If that ball valve is constantly or permanently broken to the spray gun, you wouldn't get recirculation.